chtrembl/azure-cloud/petstore/05-create-an-azure-k8s-cluster/README.md

    run the deployment

+   `kubectl apply -f petstorepetservice-deployment --namespace $NAMESPACE`

-   `kubectl apply -f aks-petstorepetservice.yml --namespace $NAMESPACE`
+   `kubectl apply -f petstorepetservice-service --namespace $NAMESPACE`

    You should see something similar to the below image: